devops329/devops/instruction/testingCategories/testingCategories.md

 ### Beta

-Beta testing is when you give a select audience of customers access to your application before the general public.
+Beta testing is when you give a select audience of customers access to your application before the public.
 The idea is that the beta testers will put up with partially completed functionality in order to get early access to a desirable product.

 In order for beta testing to be valuable, you must collect logs and metrics that properly represent the experience of the customer.
-Additionally you can survey your beta testers to get first person feedback concerning their experience.
+Additionally, you can survey your beta testers to get first person feedback concerning their experience.

 There is also **alpha** testing where you give your customers access to an application that contains only the barest functionality, or that is barely usable.
 The popularity of alpha testing has greatly decreased as development teams have embraced the concept of creating minimal viable products that actually provide significant stability and value even at the earliest stages of development.

 ### Black and white box

 Black box testing refers to the quality assurance team only having access to the publicly available documentation and interfaces of the application.
-White box testing refers to when the team can peer into the box and access all of the source code and internal services of the application.
+White box testing refers to when the team can peer into the box and access all the source code and internal services of the application.

 Usually white box testing allows for the discovery of bugs that normally wouldn't have been considered without reviewing the source code.
 However, it is also more expensive since it requires a greater investment of time and abilities.